ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

         class: '${(entity.state === "on") ? "motion-on" : "motion-off"}'
 ```

-Following is an example of using dataset and JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to dynamically evaluate the CSS class to use.
+Following is an example of using dataset and JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to dynamically evaluate data attribute to use.

 ```yaml
   - entities: